deanwampler/JustEnoughScalaForSpark/README.md

         http://localhost:8888/?token=...
 ```

-Now copy and paste the `localhost:8888` URL shown in a browser window.
+Now copy and paste the full `localhost:8888` URL shown in a browser window.

 > **Tip:** Your terminal might let you ⌘-click or CTRL-click the URL to open it in a browser.

-> **Warning:** When you quit the container at the end of the tutorial, all your changes will be lost, unless they are in or under the current working directory that we mounted.
+> **Warning:** When you quit the container at the end of the tutorial, all your changes will be lost, unless they are in or under the local directory that we mounted.
 To save notebooks you defined in other locations, export them using the _File > Download as > Notebook_ menu item in toolbar.

 ## Running the Tutorial